 We have internalised misogynist stereotypes about women, to our downfall.
 Some women in the online sewing community feel unable to criticise or be honest about their experiences with patterns, lest they be perceived as damaging friendships or being “mean girls”.
 These stereotypes are perpetuated with faux feminist campaigns that are so anti-women they would make 70s Germaine Greer weep.* Continue reading “Mean Girlzzz: How dissenting women are silenced in the online sewing community”

 Each week, I am publishing a part in a series about ME/CFS.
-This is Part III, in which I discuss what limited treatment is available to ME/CFS sufferers.
+This is Part V, in which I discuss current research into ME/CFS, and conclude the series.
 You can find links to the other posts in the series at the bottom of this post.
+Thanks for reading!

 Last week, I discussed the negative attitudes held towards ME/CFS by many healthcare professionals, and the implications of the name “chronic fatigue syndrome.”
 This week, I’m wrapping it up with research and suggestions for the newly diagnosed.
 Thanks for sticking with me, folks!